tt-52101/fileManager/README.md

 4. Login with  roles below:

-   ​    as  an administer( only can get all users' information)  :    username: Adam	   password 123.
++as  an administer( only can get all users' information)  :    username: Adam	   password 123.

-      or go to http://localhost:8000/fm/register.html and register an account  as a normal user and then login.
++ or go to http://localhost:8000/fm/register.html and register an account  as a normal user and then login.